Virtual Desktop Infrastructure (VDI) - For Staff

 • MLwiN

 1. VDI sends the screen across the network from the VDI server to your local machine.
 It is important that you have at least 1Mbit/s throughput and the latency (or network delay) should not be over 200ms.
-If you are at a location with very slow network connection and the latency is very high, the experience using VDI will be adversely affected.
+If you are at a location with a very slow network connection and the latency is very high, your VDI experience will be adversely affected.

-2. The VDI service supports PCs/Mac/notebooks acquired by EdUHK and one staff owned PC/Mac/notebook at home.
+2. The VDI service supports PCs/Mac/notebooks acquired by EdUHK and staff-owned PC/Mac/notebook at home.

 3. The current Microsoft site license does not cover the usage of VDI on iPhone, iPad and Android devices, etc. Thus, you MUST NOT access VDI via the VMware Horizon iOS or Android App.

-Please also see FAQ for related questions about VDI.
+Please also see the FAQ related to VDI.